findas-pty-ltd/BYFN-simple/README.md

 # byfn-simple

-This repository aims to reduce the Hyperledger Fabric "Build Your First Netowrk" exmaple down to its simplest form.
+This repository aims to reduce the Hyperledger Fabric "Build Your First Netowrk" example down to its simplest form.
+The reository also aims to break down the learning of fabric into four levels of detail.
+The lowest detail of calling the `./byfn-simple.sh up` and the highest detail of calling the fabric binaries themselves.
+The Steps bellow will hopefully guide you through these levels leaving you with a better understanding of the step required to build your first fabric network.

-### Repository
+### In This Repository
-- bin
-    - Contains the compiled binaries created by the fabric team.
 - configtx.yaml
     - Contains the channel configuration - one configtx per channel.
 - crypto-config.yaml